EnglishThe curriculum for English

 How writing is taught at Lady Margaret Primary School

-Lady Margaret has worked in close partnership with CLPE (Centre for Primary Literacy) since 2015.
-Together, we have designed the curriculum to be best suit the needs of the pupils and to spark interest and curiosity.
-We teach writing alongside a different core text every half term.
-The overview of the core texts can be found on the website.
+Together, we have designed the curriculum to best suit the needs of our pupils and to spark interest, challenge and curiosity.
+We teach writing alongside a different core text every half term which is often linked to the History/Geography topic being studied.
+The writing sequences ensure:

 By the end of year 6, we want pupils to: